Live From EuropeSaturday, July 4

 Yann Barthes fait bondir une députée après une chronique sur la canicule (VIDEO) Lanimateur de Quotidien a suscité un véritable tollé suite à ses propos. ...

-la libre · about 2 hours ago
+la libre · 8 days ago

 Live From Europe